Gusto/it-cpe-opensource/README.md

 ## Chef Cookbooks

-- cpe_activedirectory - uses dsconfigad to adjust bind configuration on macbooks
-- cpe_hot_corners - enforce a hot corner and bug users to set one
-> Dependent on cpe_yo
-- cpe_yo - send or schedule Yo alerts (thanks Shea Craig!).
-> Dependent on Yo installation (we use Munki)
-- cpe_printers - manage CUPs printers
-- cpe_textexpander - manage TextExpander5 configuration and text snippets
-- cpe_zoom - Manage ZoomIT configuration
-> Only works with the ZoomIT package, not vanilla consumer zoom
+"API patterned" chef cookbooks which support user/team/node customization.
+See cookbook readmes for dependencies and usage.

+### node_functions

-- node_functions - Our node functions.
+Our node functions.
 We recommend keeping a cpe_utils/node_functions folder, and including multiple repos' node_functions file (Uber, Facebook) in a predetermined order.

 ## Autopromote